 How do you make jewelry sparkle in photos, in the absence of motion?

-The beauty of diamonds lies upon its sparkle.
-Your customers are enamored by this breathtaking gem because of that spectacular light show it produces every time it’s viewed in motion.
+The beauty of diamonds lies in their sparkle.
+Your customers are enamored by this breathtaking gem because of the spectacular light show it produces every time it’s viewed in motion.
 This mesmerizing effect makes sparkle one of the most sought-after requirements when trading, but while demonstrating sparkly diamonds can be done easily in brick-and-mortar stores, this is not the case when trying to entice customers online.